kianpu34593/asebasic/README.md

                 * generator: this parameter allows you to create slabs during the convergence test using 'ase' or 'pymatgen'.
 If using this approach, you do not need to save the cif files during STEP 3.
 However, for alloys, this might not be ideal because the slab creation sometimes needs some manual tweaking.
                 * pbc_all: this parameter controls the periodic boundary conditions of the slab.
 For more details, you can find it in [GPAW](https://wiki.fysik.dtu.dk/gpaw/documentation/manual.html#manual-poissonsolver) poissiosolver section.
                 * fix_option: this parameter controls whether the fixed layers are center layers or bottom layers.
 NOTE: after benchmarking the surface energy of some pure metals with [this paper](https://www.nature.com/articles/sdata201680), we found that fixing bottom layers produce same results as the slabs that fix no layer.
-                * vac: this parameter adjusts the vacuume size in the slab.
+                * vac: this parameter adjusts the vacuum size in the slab.
 The adjusted slab will be center in the supercell with top and bottom vacuum size equals *vac*
     * After running the script, you should get the following outputs:
         * Optimized slab with converged number of layers saved in a database called "surf.db" in final_database/ directory.
         * A result report with convergence process generated in the material/surf/ directory.
-        * Intermediate files during the convergence process all saved in pre-generated directory.
+        * Intermediate files during the convergence process all saved in the pre-generated directory.
 [Back To Workflow Intro](#workflow-introduction)

 #### STEP 5: Generate Adsorption Sites with autocat
-* This step is for whom may want to compute the adsorption energy.
+* This step is for those who may want to compute the adsorption energy.
 With the optimized slab, you can now find the adsorption sites with autocat.
     * We will use Cu as an example:
     ```python
     from actgpaw import utils as ut